ozambadam/Hormone-Orthologs-Analysis-Tomato/README.md

 # Hormone-Orthologs-Analysis-Tomato
-This repository contains the code and data files used for the analysis of orthologs related to hormones in tomato.
+This repository contains the code (TomatoOrthologsPublic.R) and data files used for the analysis of orthologs related to hormones in tomato.
 The process includes integrating data from different species, identifying orthologous genes involved in auxin and brassinosteroid pathways, and generating output files with information
 ## Project Description

 This project involves analyzing gene orthologs related to two plant hormones, **Brassinosteroids** and **Auxins**, in tomato.
 It involves two primary steps: